birukbelihu/TimeServer/README.md

 python main.py
 ```

-If You're Accessing The API From External Clients(Android Or Web) Don't Forget To Expose The API Using Ngrok.
+If You're Accessing The API From External Clients(Android Or Web) Don't Forget To Expose The API Using <a href="https://ngrok.com" target="_blank">Ngrok</a>.

 ```
 ngrok http 5000